 What is the windfall gains tax?

-From 1 July 2023, a windfall gains tax (WGT) will apply to land that is subject to a government rezoning resulting in a value uplift to the land of more than $100,000.
+From 1 July 2023, a windfall gains tax applies to land that is subject to a government rezoning resulting in a value uplift to the land of more than $100,000.
 In determining the value uplift, all land owned by the person or group and subject to that rezoning is taken into account.

 For a rezoning of land that results in a taxable value uplift:

 - more than $100,000 but less than $500,000: the tax will apply at a marginal rate of 62.5% on the uplift above $100,000

 - $500,000 or more: a tax rate of 50% will apply to the total uplift